thejaswiamarendra/Climate-Analysis/README.md

 Exploratory data analysis on South Indian weather data obtained from the NASA POWER project and forecast of temperature in Chennai.
 Temperature forecast was carried out using LSTM and GRU models.

+## Requirements

+All the ipynb files can be run on google colab.
+Download the necessary datasets and import it in your copy of the colab notebook before execution.
+If you want to run the files on your local environment, you will need
+tensorflow, numpy, pandas and matplotlib libraries in python along with the latest version of python itself.

 ## Model performance

 |Model |MAPE(%) |RMSE|